lisli/gdi-featured-web-concepts/readme.md

 # GDI Core Intro to Web Concepts

-This is the official Girl Develop It Core Intro Web Concepts course.
+This is a modified version of the official Girl Develop It Core Intro Web Concepts course.
+I've abbreviated and edited it to create an abridged version for an offline session to be taught in a pilot program with GDI at a women's correctional institute.
 Material was originally developed by Matt Torbin and Elise Wei, and modified by Sylvia Pellicore & Becky Blank.

-The course is meant to be taught in a single two-hour workshop.

 ## Suggested course description